acrenwelge/bash-stuff/learning/vim.md

 ## Config

-Some helpful general settings to put in .vimrc file - use :help <cmd> to look these up.
+Some helpful general settings to put in your `$HOME/.vimrc` file - use `:help <cmd>` to look these up.
-You can also set these for any specific vim instance as well - just use : for the command (e.g. :set showcmd)
+You can also set these for any specific vim instance as well - just use : for the command (e.g. `:set showcmd`)

 set showcmd
 set number